lyokha/vim-publish-helper/README.md

 the original buffer.

 Starting from **version 0.6** *MakeHtmlCodeHighlight* uses same highlighting engine as *MakeTexCodeHighlight* by default.
-To switch back to TOhtml engine set variable *g:PhHtmlEngine = 'tohtml'*.
+To switch back to the *TOhtml* engine, set variable *g:PhHtmlEngine = 'tohtml'*.

-Output of TOhtml may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc. whereas default engine normally ignores view details of the buffer.
+Output of *TOhtml* may differ from that of default highlighting engine: it renders buffers in a very verbose way and may content folds, bold text etc. whereas default engine normally ignores view details of the buffer.